dvijayak/HiddenMarkovModel/README.md

 	git clone -b `master` https://github.com/dvijayak/HiddenMarkovModel.git
 	```
 	### OR
-	Download a ZIP archive of the source from here: https://github.com/dvijayak/HiddenMarkovModel
+	Download a ZIP archive of the source from [here](https://github.com/dvijayak/HiddenMarkovModel)

 *	Compile and Run as follows:
 	```